 Big Joe’s Big Bowl Chili

 Temperatures are slowly dropping and the leaves are turning which means that it’s chili season!
-There’s not a cook or weekend chef who loves beer and football that doesn’t make a decent chili.
+There’s not a cook or weekend chef who loves beer, America, and football who doesn’t make a decent chili.
 There is nothing like a great football game and a better bowl of chili.
-Here is one of my favorite, easy recipes that I like to whip up before watching the game or any day that you’re hanging out.
+Here is one of my favorite easy recipes that I like to whip up before watching the game or any day that you’re hanging out.
 Chili isn’t just for winter anymore.
 I make it year round!

 I personally like the chunks of a good sirloin steak rather than the loose ground beef in my chili, so pick your favorites, add more liquid or more tomato paste which will make your chili thinner or nice and thick, the way I like it!

 Hint, great chili is like fine wine; it gets better with age.
 If possible, make it a day or two or even three before you want to serve it.
 The longer you wait the better the blend of spices and the better the taste.

 1 red bell pepper, cut into ½ inch cubes